Download the fact sheet:

 What if industrial action is not protected industrial action?

-The Fair Work Commission can make an order regarding industrial action that is not protected, or if taken, would not be protected:
+The FWC can make an order regarding industrial action that is not protected, or if taken, would not be protected:

 - to stop the unprotected industrial action when it is already occurring